McLeodMoores/starling/examples/examples-simulated/README.md

 # Examples Using Simulated Data
 -------------------------------
-All values in these examples are calculated using simulated live and historical market data, which is regenerated when the server is initialised.
+All values in these examples are calculated using simulated live and historical market data, which is generated when the server is initialised.

 ## Table of Contents
 1. [Equities](#equity-example)